 What's in it for cities and states

-The thought of publishing financial information more frequently could be stressful for state and local government teams who are already struggling to complete a comprehensive annual financial report (CAFR) on time.
+The thought of publishing financial information more frequently could be stressful for state and local government teams who are already struggling to complete an annual comprehensive financial report (ACFR) on time.
 But, there are plenty of benefits to disclosing more information.

 1. Stay on investors' side

 Buy-side analysts said issuers who don't disclose updated snapshots of their financial situation risk falling out of investment portfolios because there's no way for analysts to weigh the risk of your securities.
 That was the discussion at an SEC conference in June on secondary market disclosures.

 One senior investment professional said that today, she'd rather own weaker credit with robust disclosure than credit with a higher rating that gives her nothing to help analyze risks and determine the proper pricing.

 Investors who can't find updated financial information on EMMA, designated by the SEC as the official source for municipal securities data and disclosures, will go looking for it to evaluate how well you'll be able to weather the pandemic and meet financial obligations.
 Speakers at the SEC's June conference shared stories of manually hunting down news articles or notes of public meetings to see what elected leaders were saying publicly.

 When Sugar Land, Texas, Director of Finance Jennifer Brown mentioned her city posts monthly unaudited financial statements online, one portfolio manager called it "music to my ears."

 You may already be preparing much of this information about COVID-19 responses to help state and federal agencies assess the impact of the pandemic.
 Share these updates with taxpayers to build trust with them as well.